sustainablesardinia/manifesto/eng/sustainability.md

 > intrusions that contaminate aquifers and cause saline deposits on soils."

-Also, Sardinia hosts a large number of military sites, in particular weapon test ranges, which have been shown to be a danger both to the health of the people living nearby and the ecosystem [23, 24].
+Also, Sardinia hosts a large number of military sites, in particular weapon test ranges, which are a danger both to the health of the people living nearby and the ecosystem [23, 24].

-For all these reasons, Sardinia desperately needs sustainable development policies, before it's too late.
+For all these reasons, Sardinia desperately needs actual sustainable development policies, before it's too late.

 ### References